 \textbf{Decentralized federated learning.} Decentralized SGD~\cite{lian2017decentralized} replaces the central server with peer-to-peer communication over a graph topology, with convergence guarantees under various mixing conditions~\cite{perazzone2022communication}.
 DAC~\cite{zec2022dac} extends decentralized learning with adaptive aggregation weights: each client adjusts how much it averages with each neighbor based on model similarity, enabling implicit clustering without central coordination.
 Our gossip baseline uses random pairwise model averaging without such adaptation.

-\textbf{Our approach} differs from all the above in that it does not discover client relationships at all.
-Instead, it directly \emph{characterizes} each client's distribution using locally-computed statistics and conditions a single shared model on these characteristics.
-This is most closely related to our previous work~\cite{brannvall2025conditioning}, which introduced the idea of conditioning on local statistics in a federated setting, evaluating three conditioning architectures (conditional linear, ensemble regression, and MLP) on synthetic tasks and EMNIST character recognition with three client clusters.
-The present work extends that preliminary study with a simplified concatenation architecture, PCA eigenvalue statistics (rather than eigenvectors), a substantially larger evaluation spanning four heterogeneity types and four image datasets with seven baselines, and the first evidence that continuous distribution statistics outperform ground-truth discrete cluster knowledge.
+\textbf{Our approach} differs from all the above by not discovering client relationships.
+Instead, it \emph{characterizes} each client's distribution from locally-computed statistics and conditions a single shared model on it.
+Most closely related is our previous work~\cite{brannvall2025conditioning}, which introduced statistics-conditioning in FL with three architectures (linear, ensemble regression, MLP) on synthetic tasks and EMNIST with three clusters.
+The present work uses a simplified concatenation architecture, PCA eigenvalues rather than eigenvectors, a larger evaluation across four heterogeneity types, four datasets, and seven baselines, and the evidence that continuous statistics can outperform ground-truth cluster IDs.